2017 MATE Workshops

 WHO SHOULD APPLY: Educators who have experience building simple switch box ROV controllers or faculty who have a background teaching robotics, electronics, physics, or a related discipline.
 All faculty attending should have concrete plans to implement these activities in the following academic year.
 If you are new to ROV building, we recommend that you attend one of our regional short workshops (3 hours to 2 days); if you don't see one near you, please complete the contact form and ask for information on a workshop near you.

-APPLICATION: Applications will be posted February 1.
-We plan to notify participants of their acceptance mid-April.
+APPLICATION: Fill out an Application.
+We plan to notify participants of their acceptance by mid-April.